A positron emission tomography (PET) scan produces detailed, three-dimensional pictures that show how well certain parts of your body are working.

 Some people feel slightly claustrophobic ('closed in') when they are inside the scanner.
 If you are worried this may happen, please tell us beforehand and we may give you a sedative to help you relax during the test.

 Drink plenty of fluids after the scan to help flush the radioactive medication from your body.
 It should leave your body naturally around three hours after you were given it.

-NHS Choices explains more about PET scans.
+Go to www.nhs.uk for more information about PET scans.